valkiii/blog/content/authors/admin/_index.md

 -----

+I am an experienced data science professional with over 8 years of experience in both traditional banking and fintech, spanning large and small organizations.
+Proficient in programming, data science, and research, I have expertise in Python, Big Data, and Machine Learning (7+ years).

+I excel in solving business problems through data-driven approaches, valuing teamwork, brainstorming, and proactive solution-finding.
+Passionate about innovation, I leverage disruptive ideas to drive success in diverse projects.

-I m the team lead of the data science team for consumer and affluent customers at [ABN Amro](https://www.abnamro.nl/nl/prive/index.html) were by applying data science to a multitude of use cases (churning problems, propensity to buy, recommender systems) I help shaping the bank of tomorrow.
+Currently, I am the manager and team lead of the data science team for consumer and affluent customers at [ABN Amro](https://www.abnamro.nl/nl/prive/index.html) were by applying data science to a multitude of use cases (churning problems, propensity to buy, recommender systems) I help shaping the bank of tomorrow.

 Previously, I worked as data scientist at [Barclays](https://www.barclays.co.uk), but in 2021 I decided to come back to the continent and currently live in Amsterdam.